DFRCL/dfrclGIS.github.io/_projects/geoserver.md

 ---
-title: "Post testing"
+title: Geoserver
 date: 2022-04-14T12:33:46+10:00
-tag: "pruebas"
+tag: pruebas
+layout: project
 ---

 Financial accounting (or financial accountancy) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.